anstoradonlab/rdfix/README.md

 rdfix-deconvolve deconv --config test/config.toml --output test/deconv-output test/raw-data.csv
 ```

 The sampling stage of deconvolution runs in parallel and uses all available CPU cores.
-It's computationally expensive, taking about a minute to execute this one-day test case with 20 cores available.
+It's computationally expensive, taking about three minutes to execute on my 4-core laptop.

 ### 3 Set up a template for your own data